The beauty with Excel is you can create basically anything with it. I love bowling and figured, why not create a bowling scoring sheet in Excel?

 How do I create a basic bowling score calculator in Excel?

-To create a basic bowling score calculator in Excel, start by setting up columns for player names, each frame with two ball scores, and a running total.
-Use simple formulas to calculate frame totals and include any necessary bonus points for strikes or spares.
-Format cells to differentiate between frames, and don’t forget to save your template for repeated use.
+Start by setting up columns for player names, each frame with two ball scores, and a running total.
+Use formulas to calculate frame totals and include any necessary bonus points for strikes or spares.

 How does Excel know when a strike or spare gets bonus points?

-Formulas are designed to “peek ahead” into the next one or two rolls, depending on whether it’s a spare or a strike.
-For instance, if a cell contains “X”, Excel adds the next two rolls to calculate that frame’s total.
-This requires careful referencing across rows and columns, especially when copying the logic across multiple frames.
+Formulas are made to look ahead into the next one or two rolls, depending on whether it’s a spare or a strike.
+For example, if a cell contains “X”, Excel adds the next two rolls to calculate that frame’s total.

 John Michaloudis is a former accountant and finance analyst at General Electric, a Microsoft MVP since 2020, an Amazon #1 bestselling author of 4 Microsoft Excel books and teacher of Microsoft Excel & Office over at his flagship MyExcelOnline Academy Online Course.